dzineer/dz-reactjs-chrome-base-extension/README.md

 ## License

-This project is not open source and is under a private license owned by Frank Decker.
+This project is licensed under the MIT License.

 ---